Nootropic profile

 DHA is a long-chain omega-3 fatty acid constituting 20–30% of brain lipids.
 Essential for neuronal membrane integrity, synaptic plasticity, and neurotransmitter function - one of the most fundamentally important nutrients for cognitive health and neuroprotection.

-The key benefits of Omega-3 (DHA) include: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood, Sleep, Stress Relief.
+The main benefits people report from Omega-3 (DHA) are: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood, Sleep, Stress Relief.

 Log in to leave a comment.